Sunslihgt/Yellr/tests/DUMMY_DATA_README.md

 ```

 This will:
-1. Clear existing users and posts from the MongoDB database
+1. Clear existing users, posts and follows from the MongoDB database
 2. Import users from `tests/users.json`
 3. Import posts from `tests/posts.json`
+3. Import follows from `tests/follows.json`

 ### Option 2: Using MongoDB Compass or mongoimport